 The duration that the wheels will last depends on how much your little one uses their toy vehicle.
-This doesn’t only work on ride on cars but you can even add traction to other toys like Big Wheel Tires.
+This doesn’t only work on ride-on cars, but you can even add traction to other toys like Big Wheels Tires.

 Power Wheels Tire Grip Hacks

 There are several tire hacks that you can try to do to fix various Power Wheels tire issues before adding a coat of rubber to increase traction and grip.
 Most of the hacks are affordable and easy to do since they do not require any expertise to fix.

 All you need to do is follow the application instructions for the rubber coat, glue, and duct tape.
 The tricks on this list are tried and proven by many parents who try to fix Power Wheels tires on a tight budget.

 Each hack includes a step-to-step guide on how to do it properly.

 Some people also choose to lift the Power Wheels, so there is more room for the tires to spin.
 This may be needed if there is not much room in the wheel well area to add traction.

 Preparing the Tires

 The first step for preparing the tires is to sand them down and create an adhesive surface.
 Use fine sandpaper to add some roughness to the plastic tires before you wash them.